jonathanwindle-zz/musexp/musexp.md

 * Who last took a shower?
 * Whose Chinese zodiac animal would win in a bar fight?

-### First participant selects topic
+### First participant selects a topic

 The participant selected to go first now chooses a topic and a track of music that they feel best represents that topic for them.

 For example:

-* Happiness & "You Are My Sunshine/Just Dance" by Jonathan Bastiste & The Stay Human Band
+* Happiness & "_You Are My Sunshine/Just Dance_" by Jonathan Bastiste & The Stay
+  Human Band
-* Rebellion & "East Jesus Nowhere" by Green Day
+* Rebellion & "_East Jesus Nowhere_" by Green Day
-* The genocide of human experience through the cultural uprising of the Internet & "Huew Newton" + "Digital Witness" by St. Vincent
+* The genocide of human experience through the cultural uprising of the Internet & "_Huew Newton_" + "_Digital Witness_" by St. Vincent

 ### Second participant agrees or challenges

 #### Agree

 The second participant can simply agree with the first's selection.
 If they choose to agree the second participant should provide a brief statement on why they think that the topic and the musical selection is a good match.